 Thus, I keep in my head an almost ready black-and-white image at the stage of shooting.
 I know which film I use and how it interprets colors in a greyscale tonal range with different light sources.

 Shooting on black-and-white film I understand that I will get a black-and-white image, plain and simple.
-I am against the idea of shooting digital in color to then change it to black and white, manipulating different settings to choose better shades.
+I am against the idea of shooting digital in color to then changing it to black and white, manipulating different settings to choose better shades.
 In many cases, you eventually give up and make do with the initial image.

 In fact, I do part of the image editing process while shooting, when I check the lighting ratio, pick the filter I need, if at all.